-Besides having impact on chain wear, changing the sprockets also has an impact on the chain length needed or the sprocket center distance.
-By entering both options (front-smaller and rear-bigger) you can see the effect they have on your chain geometry and depending on your current options for moving your rear wheel, decide on one of both.
+Besides having impact on chain wear, changing the sprockets also has an impact on the chain length needed or in other words, on the sprocket center distance.
+By entering both options (front-smaller and rear-bigger) you can see the effect they have on your chain geometry and depending on your current options for still moving your rear wheel forwards or backwards, decide on one of both.

 Let's assume you had a stock setup of 15-36, then changed it to currently 14-36 but now chain and sprockets are worn out and you want to replace all.
 Since you like the current final ratio but would like to return to a stock front sprocket, you need to choose need determine the size of the rear sprocket.
-So the question is what size rear sprocket will give you the same final ratio you have now when using a 15 teeth front?
+So the question is what size rear sprocket will give you the same final ratio you have now (in Current setup) when using a (larger stock) 15 teeth front sprocket?

-As a result you can see that difference between Custom and Current is -1.5 % (less RPM at same speed).
+As a result you can see that difference between Custom and Current is +1.1 % (more RPM at same speed).
 So this is not exactly the same as you have currently.
-Maybe a even bigger rear sprocket will get the same result as the Current setup.
-Now enter a 39 rear sprocket and check the differences:
+Maybe a smaller rear sprocket will get the same result as the Current setup.
+Now enter a 38 rear sprocket and check the differences:

 Now the difference between